Excel-DNA/ExcelDna/README.md

 This repository contains the core Excel-DNA library.

-See the [Excel-DNA home page](http://excel-dna.net), [Wiki Pages on GitHub](https://github.com/Excel-DNA/ExcelDna/wiki) and [old CodePlex project pages](http://exceldna.codeplex.com) for more details.
+See the [Excel-DNA home page](http://excel-dna.net), [Wiki Pages on GitHub](https://github.com/Excel-DNA/ExcelDna/wiki) and the [documentation pages](https://excel-dna.github.io/ExcelDna/) for more details.
 Support is on the [Excel-DNA Google group](https://groups.google.com/forum/#!forum/exceldna).